Sirajul-Islam6335/Data-Science-Heart-disease-prediction/README.md

       - cp --> Chest pain type.
       - exercise --> exercise induced angina

- 2. From this model you can check have you any heart disease or not.
+ 2. From this model you can check have you any heart disease or not(This project is for fun).